Environment Variables

 In Setup Scripts

-Environment variables are automatically available in your terragon-setup.sh
+Environment variables are automatically available in your terragon-setup.sh script:

 #!/bin/bash